 Conscious breathing is the practice of intentionally focusing on one’s breath to promote relaxation, stress relief, and increased mindfulness.
 It involves paying attention to the sensation of the breath as it moves in and out of the body, and consciously controlling its rhythm and depth.
 This can be done through various techniques, such as deep breathing, diaphragmatic breathing, or alternate nostril breathing, among others.
 Conscious breathing is often used in meditation, yoga, and other mindfulness practices, but it can also be practiced at any time, anywhere, as a quick and effective way to calm the mind and reduce stress.
 Regular practice of conscious breathing has been shown to have numerous physical and mental health benefits, such as reducing anxiety, improving sleep, lowering blood pressure, and increasing overall well-being.

-Overall, combining Jiu-Jitsu, Ginástica Natural, Freediving, and Sound Instruments can offer a holistic approach to physical and mental well-being, promoting physical fitness, mental clarity and focus, breathing capacity and control, stress reduction and relaxation, and a deeper mind-body connection.
+Combining Jiu-Jitsu with Ginástica, Yoga and other disciplines such as Freediving can offer a holistic approach to physical and mental well-being, promoting physical fitness, mental clarity and focus, breathing capacity and control, stress reduction and relaxation, and a deeper mind-body connection.

 Thank you for reading me so far.
-You are absolutely welcome to our humble dojo in Xaghra.
+You are absolutely welcome to our humble dojo in Xaghra (Island of Gozo, Malta).

 Aknowlegement to my family and my teachers :

 Jacques Noris (Judo Club of Cergy) 1982 to 1986